Wikia/guidelines/PHP/CodingConventions.md

 ### Conditional Logic

 Conditional tests should not do more than two checks on a single line.
-If a conditional requires more than two checks, each check should be split into it's own line, split into separate conditionals, or replaced by a function call:
+If a conditional requires more than two checks, one of the following remedies should be used:

+* each check should be split into it's own line
+* each check should be split into separate conditionals
+* all checks replaced by a function call

+Example:

 ```php
 // Bad